Is it safe to travel to Mexico?

 But what about the travel alert from the United States to Mexico?

-Taking into account that Mexico is the 7th most visited country by international travelers in the ranking of the World Tourism Organization and the Mexican tourism industry is investing in initiatives to ensure tourist safety and satisfaction, it’s possible to say that traveling in Mexico is safe.
+Mexico is ranked 7th in terms of international traveler visitation, and the Mexican tourism industry is investing in initiatives to ensure tourist safety and satisfaction.
+So, it can be said that traveling in Mexico is safe.

-Despite all the travel alerts, the same US State Department on their official website has classified Mexico in general as Country Level 2, the same level that has been awarded to countries such as France, Italy, and the United Kingdom.
+Despite all the travel warnings, the same US State Department on its official website classified Mexico as a whole as a Tier 2 country, the same level assigned to countries such as France, Italy, and the United Kingdom.

-Regardless of the destinations to which we travel, whether only accompanied, it is a reality that we are all exposed to any type of situation that compromises our safety.
+No matter where we travel, whether accompanied or not, it is a reality that we are all exposed to any situation that puts our safety at risk.

 Use a small location geo tracker while traveling.
 Keep it in your pocket or hang it around your neck.
-Keep it always with you.
 Set the safe route and let your family or friends track you and know when you turn aside from your scheduled route.

-Visit the Travel Safe Abroad for more detailed information about the safety level in specific towns and places in Mexico, v
+Visit Travel Safe Abroad for more detailed information about safe travels.

 Tourist Assistance + Emergency Numbers